vusatui/vusatui/README.md

 [<img src="https://github.com/vusatui/vusatui/assets/32521973/bfe8a346-71a1-4437-8437-5fc820aed25f" width="100">](https://www.credly.com/badges/0a61b7ad-16d5-497c-89c9-376995285c66/public_url)

 ### 👤 General Information:

-- An ambitious IT specialist with a strong focus and a genuine personal interest in the architecture of solutions with more than 7 years of practical experience.
-- Business areas that I am interested in: fin-tech, e-commerce, b2b, SAAS.
+As a seasoned Fullstack Software Engineer with over 8 years of experience, I specialize in developing robust and scalable solutions using JavaScript, Node.js, TypeScript, and AWS cloud technologies.
+My career spans significant roles in fin-tech, e-commerce, and SAAS sectors, where I have consistently delivered high-impact projects from inception to execution.

+### 🏆 Key Achievements:
+- Startup Development for Community Management in Telegram: Key developer in a startup that enhanced Telegram community management.
+Led a team of three from concept to successful deployment, significantly boosting user engagement.
+- Project Organization and Leadership: Directed a project through all phases, from team formation to client delivery.
+My leadership ensured solutions were client-aligned, strategic, and sustainable, demonstrating a comprehensive management approach.
+- Solution Development and Contract Retention: Developed and marketed a critical solution that retained a major contract for my employer.
+This involved diagnosing client challenges, creating a custom solution, and effectively securing contract continuation through strategic communication.

-### 👷 Technical Skills:
+### 👷 Fullstack Development Expertise:
-- Strong knowledge and versatile experience with Responsive Web Design and Development, JavaScript Components development and integration.
-- Actively utilizing cloud-solutions in the development process.
+- Frontend Development: Proficient in Vue.js, React, Nuxt.js, and Next.js, creating dynamic and responsive user interfaces.
+- Backend Development: Strong skills in Node.js and Express.js, developing scalable server-side applications and APIs.
+- Cloud Solutions: Extensive experience with AWS, implementing serverless architectures and leveraging cloud services for optimal performance.

-### 💼 Work Experience:
+### 💼 Work Experience Highlights:
-- Developed the application architecture, basic libraries, migrated the project from JS to TS, led small development teams.
+- Application Architecture and Migration: Developed application architectures, created foundational libraries, migrated projects from JavaScript to TypeScript, and led small development teams.
-- Hands-on experience in transferring legacy applications to modern technologies.
+- Modernization of Legacy Systems: Hands-on experience in transitioning legacy applications to modern technologies.

 ### ⏱️ Project and Team Management:
-- Experience in forming functional/non-functional requirements.
-- Comparing and determining the technical stack.
+- Requirements Formation: Skilled in forming functional and non-functional requirements, comparing and determining technical stacks, and auditing existing systems.
-- Auditing existing systems with technical conclusion documentation.
-- Building a Work Breakdown Structure (WBS).
-- Defining project scopes.
-- Task formation and setting,
-- Organizing parallel development.
-- Managing 3-5 people teams.
-- Project documentation and architectural diagrams creation.
+- Project Planning and Execution: Expertise in building Work Breakdown Structures (WBS), defining project scopes, forming tasks, and organizing parallel development.
+- Team Leadership: Managed teams of 3-5 people, created project documentation, and developed architectural diagrams.
+- Client Communication: Effectively aligned team efforts with client expectations, ensuring projects meet strategic goals and deliver high-quality results.

 ### 🛠️ Development Methodologies:
-- Actively practicing agile development and Startup speed (AI support, GitHub Copilot productivity boost, ChatGPT usage, fast prototyping, code generation).
+- Agile Practices: Actively practicing agile development and leveraging tools like AI support, GitHub Copilot, and ChatGPT for productivity boosts, fast prototyping, and code generation.

 ### 💡 Problem-solving Skills:
-- Proven ability to understand and refine the requirements of the project;
+- Analytical Thinking: Proven ability to understand and refine project requirements, refactor existing code, and find suitable solutions to complex problems.
-- Comfortably cope with refactoring existing code
-- Analyzing solutions and finding suitable ways to solve problems.

 ### 🥇 Personal Qualities:
-- I approach the development responsibly, actively participate in the planning and evaluation of the work plan.
-It doesn't really matter to me whether I'm going to lead or develop, it all depends on the situation.
-I will gladly learn new things.

-### 🎯 Showed proven ability to:
-- Develop applications at startup speed.
-- Prepare comparison documents for technological stacks to solve tasks.
-- Conduct audits on codebases.
-- Develop architectural solutions.

-### 🏆 Key achievements:
-- Successfully migrated the codebase from JS to TS.
-- Successfully assisted a Java team in the development of backend applications.
-- Successfully developed libraries for reuse in account projects.
-- The decisions my team and I made had a significant impact on the extension of the contract with the customer.
+- Leadership and Responsibility: Demonstrated leadership in project planning and team management.
+Adaptable to leading or developing depending on the situation, with a commitment to continuous learning and improvement.

+Committed to leveraging my technical and leadership skills, I aim to enhance team performance and deliver high-quality solutions that improve business results.

 <!--
 **vusatui/vusatui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.